-While our medium to long-term goal is to improve our knowledge about and conservation actions for all six New Zealand penguin species, our initial focus will be on two of the three mainland species, Little penguins and Tawaki.
+While our medium to long-term goal is to improve our knowledge about and conservation actions for all six New Zealand penguin species, our initial focus is on two of the three mainland species, Little penguins and Tawaki.

 Little penguins live and breed all around the New Zealand mainland and the Chatham Islands.
 While there are many community groups looking after their local Little penguin populations, there is little coordination and information exchange.
 As result it is difficult to accurately assess the status of Little penguins in New Zealand.
 Moreover, most scientific information about Little penguins originates from studies conducted in Australia.